-BC Commercial Leading Indicator Points to Stability in Second Half of 2013
+BC Commercial Leading Indicator Edges Lower, but Trend Still Points to Growth in 2014

 To view the full BCREA Commercial Leading Indicator index, click here.
 For more information, please contact:

-BCREA represents 11 member real estate boards and their approximately 18,000 REALTORS® on all provincial issues, providing an extensive communications network, standard forms, economic research and analysis, government relations, applied practice courses and continuing professional education (cpe).
+BCREA represents 11 member real estate boards and their approximately 18,500 REALTORS® on all provincial issues, providing an extensive communications network, standard forms, economic research and analysis, government relations, applied practice courses and continuing professional education.

 To demonstrate the profession’s commitment to improving Quality of Life in BC communities, BCREA supports policies that encourage economic vitality, provide housing opportunities, respect the environment and build communities with good schools and safe neighbourhoods.